Don Nomura

-Don Katsuaki Nomura (団 野村, Dan Nomura) is a sports agent who primarily represents Japanese baseball players.
+Don Katsuaki Nomura (団 野村, Dan Nomura) is a Japanese sports agent who primarily represents baseball players.
 He is best known for convincing Nippon Professional Baseball players Hideo Nomo and Alfonso Soriano to retire from the league to sign with Major League Baseball in the 1990s, as well as negotiating for Hideki Irabu to be sent to the New York Yankees like he requested instead of the San Diego Padres, which led to the NPB dissolving the reserve clause and paved the way for Japanese Baseball players playing in the MLB.

 Life before and during his baseball career

 Nomura was born Donald Engel at St. Luke's International Hospital in Chūō, Tokyo, to a Japanese mother, Yoshie Itō and a Jewish American father, Alvin George Engel.
 His mother left the family when Don was six, leaving his father to care for him and his younger brother Kenneth.
 He attended St. Mary's International School, a private, English-speaking Catholic school in Tokyo, until he was kicked out for fighting at the age of 16.
 Nomura then attended Chofu High School, then transferred to Zama High School, where he played baseball and graduated in 1975.
 During this time, he began visiting his mother, who had changed her name to Sachiyo and married NPB catcher and manager Katsuya Nomura.
 After completing high school, Nomura enrolled at California State Polytechnic University in Pomona, California where he studied and played baseball from 1975-77.

 In 1977, at the age of 21, the Japanese Home Ministry would no longer allow Nomura to hold a US-Japan dual citizenship, requiring him to choose one.
 He chose Japanese citizenship.
 Nomura's decision was influenced by a NPB restriction that allowed only two foreign players per team at the time.
 He then assumed the name Katsuaki Itō (Itou Katsuaki) until his stepfather adopted him that same year, at which time he took the name Don Katsuki Nomura.
 Commenting on his new Japanese name, Nomura remarked, "It helped me get into places and meet people".
 He began playing on a minor league team affiliated with the Yakult Swallows the next year as a utility infielder.